One You Plymouth

 Three ways to check your health

-• Heart age
+- Heart age

 The Heart Age Test tells you your heart age compared to your real age, explains why it's important to know your blood pressure and cholesterol numbers, and gives advice on how to reduce your heart age.
-Take the heart age test.
+Take the heart age test. - How are you doing?

 Take our free One You How Are You Quiz, see how you score, and start the fight back to a healthier you.
-Take the how are you quiz.
+Take the how are you quiz. - Are you at risk?

-Finding out your risk of Type 2 diabetes only takes a few minutes.
+Finding out your risk of type 2 diabetes only takes a few minutes.
 It could be the most important thing you do today.
 Before you start, grab a tape measure and scales.
 Take the diabetes test.

 Is the information correct?